 Lake Skinner Recreation Area

-Lake Skinner is a beautiful lake with a rich diversity of plant and animal life surrounding its shores.
-The lake not only offers spectacular views of the surrounding mountains, an easily accessible walking trail, and a new amphitheater it also offers some of the area’s best fishing.
-Whether fishing from shore, using your personal boat or renting one of the boats offered at the marina you are sure to have a great time is sure to be had in pursuit of one of the many species of fish found here.
+With a rich diversity of plant and animal life surrounding its shores, Lake Skinner offers not only spectacular views of the surrounding mountains, an easily accessible walking trail, and a new amphitheater, but also some of the best fishing to be found in the region.
+Whether fishing from shore, using a personal boat or renting one of the boats offered at the marina, a great time is sure to be had in pursuit of one of the many species of fish found here.
 Trout are stocked every other week during the winter months and anglers can try their hand with some PowerBait around Ramp 2.
-During the fall months, striped bass are usually boiling all over the lake and using any lure that looks like a Shad is the key.
-For those who just want to float on the water all day and take in some sun, point your boat towards the inlet and cast away.
-For those with the craving, Carp can be found off the point past the marina, and if a kitty is more your liking Catfish are prevalent all around the South Bay in late spring, summer, and early fall.
-The lake also offers Bluegill and a few worms on the hook may be the best to land a few them on a nice afternoon on the lake on the southshore.
-For those sportsmen who love a good challenge grab a Nightcrawler or two and head out on the lake to hunt down a Largemouth Bass or two.
-The fish are out there, do you have what it takes to catch them?
-Come on out and give it a shot and see if you can land that record fish.
+During the fall months, striped bass are usually boiling all over the lake and using any lure that looks like a Shad is the key to catching them.
+For those who just want to float on the water all day and take in some sun, boats may be pointed toward the inlet and cast away.
+Carp can be found off the point past the marina; catfish are stocked every other week during the summer months and prevalent all around the South Bay in late spring, summer, and early fall.
+The lake also offers Bluegill and Largemouth Bass.
+At Lake Skinner, any time is a good time to try to land that record fish.
 Operating hours are 6:00 a.m. until sunset.
 California Department of Fish and Game rules must be followed where applicable.
 The Lake Skinner camp store sells CA State Fishing Day Permits as well as yearly CA State Fishing licenses.